 Scroll down for step-by-step directions.

-Step One: Clean Make sure to clean your surface before you tape, by using a damp rag and a couple drops of dish soap mixed in a bucket of warm water.
+Make sure to clean your surface before you tape, by using a damp sponge and a couple drops of dish soap mixed in a bucket of warm water.

-Step Three: Tape up Tape any areas on your surface you want to keep paint-free.
-For best results, tape in a 1-2” sections to avoid stretching the tape.
+Tape any areas on your surface you want to keep paint-free.
+For best results, tape in a 1-2 foot sections to avoid stretching the tape.

 No matter what the project, Duck® brand painter’s tape is an easy way for contractors and home DIYers to get professional results.